RegardsOss/RegardsOss.github.io/docs/development/frontend/components/components.md

  - content : Components related with specific or loadable content (HTML,JSON, Markdown, ...)
  - date : Components to display and pick dates
  - dialogs: Components to display dialog windows
+ - dragndrop: Components to manage drag and drop
  - error: Error related components
  - feedback: Feedback related components
+ - fields : Some fields
  - gallery : Components to display images into a gallery allowing an infinite list (pageable system with backend)
  - help: Help related component
  - links : Links and breadcrumb related components